 The unlicensed purchase of or trading in endangered wildlife products, such as ivory and rhino horn, is illegal and carries severe penalties.
 See the Australian Department of the Environment's

 Wildlife trade website for more information.

 Australian criminal laws, relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography and child sex tourism apply to Australians overseas.
 Australians who commit these offences while overseas can be prosecuted in Australia.

 Dual citizenship is legally recognised in Gabon.
 However, our assistance to dual nationals can be limited if local authorities decide to consider you a Gabonese citizen.
-See our
+More information:

 travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away, and check what circumstances and activities aren't included in your policy.
 Regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government won't pay for a traveller's medical expenses overseas or medical evacuation costs.